Emotionally Stable: Harnessing the Power of Emotional Balance

 Research has shown that unhealthy suppression of emotion often leads to physical elements later.

 Emotionally stable people feel emotion, recognizing its presence in their life, and draw meaningful wisdom from the arousals.
 However, they don’t loosely or ignorantly react to these bouts of felt emotion.
-Nick Wignall in an excellent article on emotional stability advises “be aware of your emotions.
-Listen to them.
-Validate them.
-And if the situation warrants, go ahead and think more about them or take action on them” (2021).
+We need to be aware of our emotions.
+Listening to them and validating them.
+And when the situation warrants take appropriate action in response to them.

 Emotionally Stable People Utilize Effective Regulating Strategies